Virtual Airlines - What are they ?

-Currently, I fly for SEVEN virtual airlines!
-A "virtual airline" is exactly that - an internet based, simulated version of Fictitious OR real world airline.
-Most of the 200 or so virtual airlines on the internet (known as VA's) are free to join and are often based on a real world counterpart - and they work hard to reflect their real world counterpart's Flight Operations.
-If you have a Flight Simulation programme, then you can join up.
-Most VA's are very friendly, have a range of flying opportunities for both skilled and novice simulator pilots (we are known as "Simmers") and can provide a sense of purpose to your computer flying activities.
+Currently, I fly for FIVE virtual airlines!
+A "virtual airline" is exactly that - an internet based, simulated version of a Fictitious OR real world airline.
+Most of the 200 or so virtual airlines on the internet (known as VA's) are free to join and are often based on a real world counterparts - and they work hard to reflect their real world counterpart's Flight Operations.
+If you have a computer Flight Simulation programme and are over 16 years of age, then you can join up.
+Most VA's are very friendly, have a range of flying opportunities for both skilled and novice simulator pilots (we are known as "Simmers" or "virtual or desktop pilots"), provide some training opportunities and can lend a sense of purpose to your computer flying activities.

 Kowloon International